FrancisVila/MFT_convert/content/en/docs/TransferCFT/cft_intro_install/windows_install_start_here/troubleshoot_registration/troubleshoot_upgrades_installs.md

 {
-    "title": "Troubleshoot installation and upgrades",
+    "title": "Troubleshooting installations and upgrades",
     "linkTitle": "Troubleshoot installation and upgrades",
     "weight": "190"
 }This page describes how to locate the various Transfer CFT installation logs when troubleshooting, and the files you made want to have ready if you need to contact Axway Support.